Faux Wood Beams for Ceiling: What to Know Before Installing One

 Step 1: Watch an Installation Video

-A competing manufacturer of our faux wood beam has a nice installation video that you can view here.
-It lays out all of the steps, and makes it look really easy, so you’ll feel pretty confident going into things.
+There’s a helpful installation video that you can watch here.
+It lays out all of the steps, and makes it look really easy, so you’ll feel pretty confident going into things..
+Watching it made everything feel much more approachable and gave us a clear sense of what to expect.

 Step 6: Install the Mounting Blocks